Wuodan/watchpuppy/README.md

 ### Problem

-In Docker environments the file systems of mounted from Windows hosts or network file systems do not support the Linux native real-time event-driven file monitoring.
+Docker environments using mounted file systems from Windows hosts or network file systems lack support for Linux's native, real-time event-driven file monitoring.

 ### Solution

-Watchpuppy uses [inotifywait](https://github.com/inotify-tools/inotify-tools/wiki#inotifywait) if supported and switches to polling with [Watchdog](https://github.com/gorakhargosh/watchdog) as fallback.
+Watchpuppy leverages [inotifywait](https://github.com/inotify-tools/inotify-tools/wiki#inotifywait) when supported and falls back to polling with [Watchdog](https://github.com/gorakhargosh/watchdog) as needed.

-This provides a seamless solution, even if the Docker volume's file system type is unknown.
+This approach ensures seamless file monitoring, even when the Docker volume's file system type is unknown.

-Just add one script and be ready!
+Just add one script, and you're set!

 ## Installation